 “Let the priests, the ministers of the LORD, weep between the porch and the altar, and let them say, Spare thy people, O LORD, and give not thine heritage to reproach, that the heathen should rule over them: wherefore should they say among the people, Where is their God?”
 (Joel 2:17)

-Note: Although the morning and evening sacrifice was by the law, the gathering to pray was not by a commandment in the Law.
+Important Note: Although the morning and evening sacrifice was by the law, the gathering to pray was not by a commandment in the Law.
 It happened because of the people who had a common burden and purpose to do so.
-People were moved in their hearts by God’s Spirit, not by commandment!
+People were moved in their hearts to pray this sacrificial prayer by God’s Spirit, not by a commandment!

 “Let my prayer be set forth before thee as incense; and the lifting up of my hands as the evening sacrifice.”
 (Psalms 141:2)